tomchang25/whisper-auto-transcribe/README.md

 Currently, there are several restrictions on this project.

 1. GPU acceleration only works on CUDA environment.
-2. File time should not exceed 30 min, because of the performance problem.

 Also, if you want to use GPU acceleration, please make sure you have enough GPU VRAM.
 Here is some recommended value.